 eSense Biofeedback devices for various biofeedback modalities

-Biosignals Biofeedback devices that combine all biofeedback modalities in one device provide a multimodal approach to nomophobia management and bring more effective and long-lasting results.
+Biosignals Multimodal Biofeedback devices that combine all biofeedback modalities in one device provide a multimodal approach to nomophobia management and bring more effective and long-lasting results.

 Add a Comment